AnimosWorkshop/Sor-Vault/Temuþen/Grammatical Gender.md

-Temuthen features grammatical gender, which is always indicated by the suffix of the word.
+Temuþen features grammatical gender, which is always indicated by the suffix of the word.
 The three genders are: masculine, feminine and neuter, and each have their singular and plural forms.

 | Amount   | Gender    | Suffix         |
 | -------- | --------- | -------------- |